laroche-a/PoliceSimulatorV/README.md

 > ⚠️ **WARNING**
 > This is an early version/prototype release and is **NOT recommended for use on public servers**.
 Use at your own risk in development or private testing environments only.
 Features may be unstable and subject to significant changes.

-Police Simulator V delivers an immersive, realistic PvE policing experience for [FiveM](https://fivem.net/), the popular Grand Theft Auto V multiplayer modification platform.
+Police Simulator V (PSV) delivers an immersive, realistic PvE policing experience for [FiveM](https://fivem.net/), the popular Grand Theft Auto V multiplayer modification platform.
 Transform your roleplay server into a dynamic law enforcement environment with comprehensive police simulation features.

 ## 🚨 Key Features